quanganh569/AdGuardHome/openapi/README.md

-# AdGuard Home OpenAPI
+# NCSC-Sense OpenAPI

 We are using
 [OpenAPI specification](https://swagger.io/docs/specification/about/)
-to generate AdGuard Home API specification.
+to generate NCSC-Sense API specification.

 ## How To Edit The API Spec